ambasta-shalu/mail-login/README.md

 # Mail LogIn

-## Here are App UI snapshots 🎃🎃
+## Here are App UI snapshots 🤎

+<b> Functionality & Concepts used : </b>

-I have intregrated Google's Firebase for authentication of users on server side 🤓
+- I have intregrated Google's Firebase for authentication of users on server side 🤓

-Users can sign-up in app using email address and password 🤓
+- Users can sign-up in app using email address and password 🤓

-After signing up users get mail on their registered email address for sake of authentication 🤓
+- After signing up users get mail on their registered email address for sake of authentication 🤓

 ### These are Login and SignUp Activities UI